 And a few of the cons:

 - You might have to deal with some unpleasantness.
 Driving for rideshare apps really requires you to be a people person.
 There might be some nights when you pick up more inebriated people than sober people, and there might be some messes made in your car.
-While it’s definitely a good thing that Uber and Lyft drivers keep buzzed or drunk drivers off of the road, you might not be thinking that as you clean up their mess.
+While it’s definitely a good thing that Uber driver-partners keep buzzed or drunk drivers off of the road, you might not be thinking that as you clean up their mess.

 Final Verdict: Maybe

-If you really love driving and don’t mind having your rate set by the company you drive for, driving for a rideshare company could be a great option.
+If you really love driving and don’t mind having your rate set by the company you drive for, driving for a rideshare company like Uber could be a great option.
 However, if you don’t want to deal with disruptive passengers late at night or don’t want the overall wear on your car, you might want to choose a different hustle.

 3. Start a Blog